 - LTI 1.1 Content.
 This content does support feedback to the platform, meaning that the training material in Docebo will be marked as complete when the user completes a certain percentage of the content.
 All quizzes that are LTI content must be 1.1.

-.
+Learn more about the different versions of LTI content.
 This article will outline how to upload and manage LTI content in your platform.

 Note: For content coming from a third party system (such as Lynda.com or Skilla), the LTI version and therefore the tracking is determined by the provider and cannot be configured in your platform.